-- 3.1 An outer Club transfer payment is calculated using the same principles as a cash equivalent transfer value of the accrued final salary pension benefits.
+3.1 An outer Club transfer payment is calculated using the same principles as a cash equivalent transfer value of the accrued final salary pension benefits.
 The calculations are made using the methods and standard Club factors set out in this Memorandum.
 After receiving an outer Club transfer payment the receiving scheme calculates a service credit using the Club factors appropriate to its circumstances following the methodology described in this Memorandum.
-Club schemes are not permitted to reduce an outer Club transfer value under the provisions of the Occupational Pensions (Transfer Values) (Amendment) Regulations 2008. - 3.2 The Club arrangements have been devised to provide a simple and practical approach to transfers between member schemes.
+Club schemes are not permitted to reduce an outer Club transfer value under the provisions of the Occupational Pensions (Transfer Values) (Amendment) Regulations 2008.

+3.2 The Club arrangements have been devised to provide a simple and practical approach to transfers between member schemes.
 It is not the intention to allow for every facet of the different designs of member schemes.
-In general the opportunity to take an outer Club transfer will outweigh, for a scheme member, the failure to take fully into account lesser scheme benefits. - 3.3 There are separate tables of Club factors according to the gender and normal pension age which apply under the rules of each scheme.
+In general the opportunity to take an outer Club transfer will outweigh, for a scheme member, the failure to take fully into account lesser scheme benefits.

+3.3 There are separate tables of Club factors according to the normal pension age which apply under the rules of each scheme.
 The tables are for use both by those schemes which provide for benefits to dependants and partners, as well as those which limit payment to legal spouses, including same-sex spouses (or civil partners) following the death of the scheme member.
-The use of the tables differs when partners' benefits are available as described in the footnote to the table.
-Separate factors are used for each of the accrued member's pension, lump sum, spouse's or partner's pension. - 3.4 The tables attached at Annex 1 consist of various sets of factors; the first applicable to schemes with a pension age of 60,55, and the subsequent ones for schemes with a pension age of 60,65,66,67,68,69 and 6870.
+Separate factors are used for each of the accrued member's pension, lump sum, spouse's or partner's pension.

+3.4 The tables attached at Annex 1 consist of various sets of factors; the first applicable to schemes with a pension age of 55, and the subsequent ones for schemes with a pension age of 60, 65, 66, 67, 68, 69 and 70.
 These are the most common pension ages.
-Schemes with a different pension age will need to use different factors and the appropriate tables may be obtained from the Cabinet Office at the address given in section 89. - 3.5 Previous Club Memoranda included a table of adjustment (AMC) factors to allow for changes in market conditions.
+Schemes with a different pension age will need to use different factors and the appropriate tables may be obtained from the Cabinet Office at the address given in section 9.

+3.5 Previous Club Memoranda included a table of adjustment (AMC) factors to allow for changes in market conditions.
 AMC factors no longer apply to Club transfers from 1 January 2012; however, some schemes may find it easier to retain an AMC table but based on factors of 1.00 for all yields and ages.
 Similarly, Club transfers that were calculated before 1 March 2017 were adjusted to take account of GMPs and National Insurance modification.
 The tables of factors effective from that date no longer include any factors for GMP or National Insurance modification adjustments.
-As with the AMC factors, some schemes may find it easier to retain GMP and National Insurance modification factors, in which case the factor will be 0.00 in all cases. - 3.6 The tables have been produced by the Government Actuary's Department and may be revised from time to time (the tables were last revised in November 2016October 2023).
+As with the AMC factors, some schemes may find it easier to retain GMP and National Insurance modification factors, in which case the factor will be 0.00 in all cases.

+3.6 The tables have been produced by the Government Actuary's Department and may be revised from time to time (the tables were last revised in October 2023).
 There is a summary of the principal assumptions and methods underlying the tables in Annex 2.